11 Things About Me:

 —Want to know more?

 When I doodle, whether it be swirls or figurines, I am transformed to a world in which my doodles live, and my thoughts become clear.
 Similarly, when I take a break from the world around me, and take photos, my mind breathes.
 Through my art medium of Photos, Pencils, Paint, and Potting soil, I thrive.
-I am a doodler and writer any chance I get, a photographer on weekends, and a Stay-At-Home-Mom during the week to school aged girls Z, A, and baby H. I am also a teacher and have taught second grade for four years, but am taking a break to mother and explore my creative outlet via the aforementioned 4 P’s.
+I am a doodler and writer any chance I get, a seasonal photographer, and a Stay-At-Home-Mom during the week to school aged girls Z, A, and baby H. I am also a teacher and have taught second grade for four years, but am taking a break to mother and explore my creative outlet via the aforementioned 4 P’s.

 You may know me as the author of Lailah’s Lunchbox.
 I started out this blog as a Stay-At-Home-Mom, but I’ve sort of morphed into a Work-and-Play-Whenever-I-Can-At-Home-Mom lately.
-My book Lailah’s Lunchbox was published in May 2015 via Tilbury House Publishing.
+My book Lailah’s Lunchbox was published in May 2015 with Tilbury House Publishing.
 I have 3 new books projected for 2021: my debut middle grade book “Unsettled” (HarperCollins 2021), Amira’s Picture Day (Holiday House, 2021) and I Can Help (Eerdmans, 2021).

 You can sometimes find me in an Atlanta park behind my camera since I’m a seasonal children-family-lifestyle photographer at ReemFaruqi Photography or mostly typing out stories in my favorite matching pajamas (the floral ones my grandmother made me!) at random hours.
 I also work with the Islamic Speakers Bureau of Atlanta as a Scheduler and Communications Director.
 This photoblog is my stepping stone to making my dreams a reality, my happiest dream being my children’s books getting published!
 Thank you for stopping by!